oviserv/wifi_eap-tls/README.md

 A complete setup consists of the following elements:
 - a Wifi client, e.g. a Windows 10 laptop connecting to a Wifi network
 - a Wifi access point supporting RADIUS authentication.
-This setup presented was tested with Ubiquity UniFi access points and UniFi Network Controller software (no relationship whatsoever between this project and Ubiquiti)
+The setup presented was tested with Ubiquity UniFi access points and UniFi Network Controller software (no relationship whatsoever between this project and Ubiquiti)
 - a RADIUS server and PKI (this project) running on a Docker server

+# Getting started
+- Start with a functioning Wifi network using WPA2 preshared key
+- Clone this repository to a Docker server with docker-compose installed
+- Execute the following commands as root (or use sudo) in the main directory of this repository.
+- Run `./scripts/init.sh` to create some directories and create the `.env` file.
+- Edit the `.env` file in the main directory.
+Necessary adjustments are documented in the comments in this file.
+- Do a `docker-compose build` followed by a `docker-compose up -d` (this can take some time).
+- Run `./scripts/start_management.sh`.
+This gives a root shell within a directory with some management scripts.
+- Run `./manageclients.sh` to get help to register Radius clients.
+A Radius client is e.g. a Wifi access point.
+- Register your Radius clients.
+Don't forget to take note of the password.
+- Create a WPA2 enterprise Wifi network and register the Radius server by IP in the Network controller software.
+Enable usage of VLAN's supplied by the Radius server if you need this.
+- Close the shell using exit (or Ctrl+d).
+The radius service will restart.

+You are now ready to add your first device to your new Wifi network using EAP-TLS authentication.